-A personally curated exhibition from photographer Matthew Strong will be on display at the Anise Gallery and the Maudsley Long Gallery, London in 2018.
+If Destroyed Still True, a personally curated exhibition from photographer Matthew Strong, will be on display at the Maudsley Long Gallery until 27 April 2018.

-In the context of Matthew’s work, the statement becomes quite powerful, as in if he is to be eventually destroyed by his illness, can everything he has ever done be true.
+In the context of Matthew’s work, the statement becomes quite powerful, as in if he is to be eventually destroyed by his illness, can everything he has ever done be true?

 The carefully chosen 20 framed prints take the viewer on a journey.
-The locations wildly change from London to India and back again, but it isn’t the locations that are so important, it’s how Matthew wants to make you feel; what has he seen that has caught his attention?
+The locations switch from London to India and back again, but it isn’t the locations that are so important, it’s how Matthew wants to make you feel; what has he seen that has caught his attention?
 How does this make the viewer understand his mental state?
 Are there questions that are unanswered?
 Is he trying to tell a story?
 Or quite simply are they just pictures and nothing else?
 That is up to you to decide.

-i.d.s.t. will also exhibit for the first time in a public space, a selection of his Super 8mm films, shot on location alongside his stills work, and some quotes from his personal writing about life, his deepest of thoughts, and his work.
+If Destroyed Still True will also exhibit a selection of Matthew’s Super 8mm films, shot on location alongside his stills work, and quotes from his personal writing about life, his deepest thoughts, and his work.

 The project was uniquely funded by Matthew’s family and friends.
 He has raised enough money to put on the exhibition, to get the book and 20 prints printed and framed.